Changing your beliefs about your identity requires two things:

 Want to be fit?

-Identity: Become the type of man that never misses a workout.
+Identity: Become someone that never misses a workout.

 Small win: Run Tuesday, Thursday and Saturday (notice how no distance or time is involved – no behavioral goals).

-Want to be known as the guy to call on the weekends?
+Want to be known as the person to call on the weekends?

 Small Win: Schedule two events a month with friends (movie night, bowling or, dancing).